clement2019/ansible-project/ansible-adhoc-command/command-adhoc.md

 ###  to install apache on all machines
 ansible -i inventory webservers -m apt -a 'name=apache2 state=latest'

-Command could not run because, for multiple tasks you need to run a playbook
+### Command above could not run because, for multiple tasks you need to run a playbook